git-santosh/WeatherApp/README.md

 Building a simple Node.js application for showing weather forecast of multiple cities.
 ## Getting Started

+ This application is written in ES6 in latest version of nodejs 8.2.

 ### Prerequisites
 You need to set up basic node.js installation.

 ### Installing
 required labiraries